gaoyi/SlicerBigImage/README.md

 openslide through pip.
 This is done automatically the first time the module is run.
 But you may need to restart Slicer to use it.

+## Modules
+This extension currently has two modules:

+* SlicerScopeViewer: This module loads and views the WSI images.
+* ColorDecomposition: This module performs the color/staining decomposition of the image.

+Their detailed usages are listed below.
+More modules including nucleus segmentaiton and others will be uploaded soon.

 ## Usage

 ### Example data